Canadian Pacific Railway

 The CPR is publicly traded on both the Toronto Stock Exchange and the New York Stock Exchange under the ticker CP.
 Its U.S. headquarters are in Minneapolis.
-As of March 30, 2023, the largest shareholder of Canadian Pacific stock exchange is TCI Fund Management Limited, a London-based hedge fund that owns 6% of the company.
+As of March 30, 2023, the largest shareholder of Canadian Pacific is the Royal Bank of Canada, at 5.94% of shares.

 History

 The creation of the Canadian Pacific Railway was undertaken as the National Dream by the Conservative government of John A. Macdonald, together with mining magnate Alexander Tilloch Galt.
-As a condition for joining the Canadian Confederation, British Columbia had insisted on a transport link to the East, with the rest of the Confederation.
+As a condition for joining Confederation, British Columbia had insisted on a transport link to the East, with the rest of the Confederation.
 In 1873, Macdonald, among other high-ranking politicians, bribed in the Pacific Scandal, granted contracts to the Canada Pacific Railway Company, which was unrelated to the current company, as opposed to the Inter-Ocean Railway Company, which was thought to have connections to the Northern Pacific Railway Company in the United States.
 In 1867, the year of Canada's Confederation, US Secretary of State William H. Seward surmised that the whole North American continent "shall be, sooner or later, within the magic circle of the American Union."
 After this scandal, the Conservatives were removed from power, and Alexander Mackenzie, the new Liberal prime minister, ordered construction of the railway under the supervision of the Department of Public Works.

 Enabled by the CPR Act of 1874, work began in 1875 on the Lake Superior to Manitoba section of the CPR.
 The ceremonial sod-turning at Westfort on June 1, 1875, was prominently reported in the June 10 edition of the Toronto Globe.
 It noted that a crowd of "upwards of 500 ladies and gentlemen" gathered to celebrate the event on the left bank of the Kaministiquia River in the District of Thunder Bay, about four miles upriver from Fort William.

 Macdonald would later return as prime minister in 1878 and adopt a more aggressive construction policy.
 Bonds were floated in London and called for tenders to complete sections of the railway in British Columbia.
 American contractor Andrew Onderdonk was selected, and his men began construction on May 15, 1880.

 In October 1880, a new consortium signed a contract with the Macdonald government, agreeing to build the railway for $25 million in credit and 25 e6acre of land.
 In addition, the government defrayed surveying costs and exempted the railway from property taxes for 20 years.
 Once completed in 1882 with a last spike at Feist Lake, near Vermilion Bay, Ontario, the line was turned over to the newly minted private Canadian Pacific Railway company.
 In 1883, the first wheat shipment from Manitoba was transported over this line to the Lakehead (Fort William and Port Arthur) on Lake Superior.

 A beaver was chosen as the railway's logo in honour of Donald Smith, 1st Baron Strathcona and Mount Royal, who had risen from factor to governor of the Hudson's Bay Company over a lengthy career in the beaver fur trade.